ThomasSquall/Ingbling/README.md

 ## Installation

-Download or clone the repository and then start personalizing.
+Download or clone the repository and then start personalize.

 ## Prerequisites